 Workers who have split their careers between government and private-sector jobs, public service workers (such as teachers and police officers), and individuals entitled to spousal or survivor benefits would all benefit from the Social Security Fairness Act.

-4. Does the Social Security Fairness Act eliminate the WEP and GPO?
+4. Will The Social Security Fairness Act Get Rid of WEP and GPO?

 5. Is the Social Security Fairness Act law yet?